bashhack/sesh/docs/PLUGIN_DEVELOPMENT.md

 ## Architecture Overview

 Sesh uses a plugin-based architecture where each service (AWS, TOTP, etc.) is implemented as a provider.
-All providers implement the `ServiceProvider` interface and are registered with the central registry.
+All providers must implement the `ServiceProvider` interface and register with the central registry at app init.

 ### Key Components